stuartellis/multiform/README.md

     make stack-info
     make stack-fmt STACK_NAME=example_app

+Specify *ENVIRONMENT* to create a deployment of the stack in the target environment:

+    make stack-apply STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev

 Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment:

     make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev